 The study will take place over approximately 5 months, including preparation, training, data collection, and analysis/reporting phases.
 The implementation plan and study duration will be finalized in collaboration with the contractor/vendor.
 The duration of actual data collection will depend on the size of the data collection team and how they are deployed.
-It is anticipated that data collection could take approximately 4 weeks with smaller teams and considering travel times.
+It is anticipated that data collection could take between 3-6 weeks depending upon the team size and travel logistics